Indiana: 21st century

+At that point, employment had already recovered, but in comparative terms state appeared, post-COVID, to face greater challenges.
+In 2025 Indiana's economy (the state's business environment, labor market and overall economic growth) ranked 40th in the first U.S. News & World Report's annual report on how well all 50 states in the United States serve citizens, down from 25th in 2018.

+Indiana's highest ranking on the 2025 “scorecard” was 16th in the opportunity category.
+It was 30th in economic opportunity, and 39th in equality, but benefitted from being 18th in affordability (by comparison New Hampshire, which was 1st in economic opportunity and 3rd in equality, was 42nd in affordability).
+Its lowest score was for pollution and natural environment, with Indiana ranking worst among the 50 states.

 Geography

 With a total area (land and water) of 36418 sqmi, Indiana ranks as the 38th largest state in size.
 The state has a maximum dimension north to south of 250 mi and a maximum east to west dimension of 145 mi.
 The state's geographic center (39° 53.7'N, 86° 16.0W) is in Marion County.

 Located in the Midwestern United States, Indiana is one of eight states that make up the Great Lakes Region.
 Indiana is bordered on the north by Michigan, on the east by Ohio, and on the west by Illinois, partially separated by the Wabash River.
 Lake Michigan borders Indiana on the northwest and the Ohio River separates Indiana from Kentucky on the south.